 Skirt length is often determined by the troupe leader.
 For the fuller, "Spanish" or "Gypsy" style (which is mostly what I dance in), just brushing the tops of the instep is a frequently used guideline.
 Other skirts may be a bit shorter, particularly "modern Egyptian" and similar.
 Oftentimes, Tribal dancers will wear short, above the knee skirts in combination with pants of one sort or another.
 "Cake Tower" styled pants or the "Melodia" brand pants - and similar - are often employed for this purpose.

 If the skirt is too long, oftentimes it can be rolled up at the waistband.
 If the size adjustment is to be made permanent, its "usually" easier to remove, or add, fabric at the waist rather than at the hem.
 This depends largely on the type of skirt involved and the look desired.
 For instance, I have a large, full, "twirling" skirt that was - believe it or not - too long on my six foot frame.
 It had been passed around the local Belly Dance sisterhood until it came to me.
-Goddess only knows who originally owned it.
+Goddess only knows who originally owned it - maybe Jamaica.
 So I shortened it by removing fabric from the waist.
 This worked well - too well.
 My sewing inexperience had me cut a bit too much off.
 In this case, I re-lengthened it by adding a secondary flounce to the hem.
 Having now 2 flounces in contrasting colors really adds to the dramatic effect and got me out of a sewing disaster that I'd gotten myself into!
+Adding a flounce has become a favorite technique of mine to lengthen skirts when I only need 2 or 3 inches added.

 Not all skirts fasten in the same way, especially ones with zippers.
 Many zip at the side, or even in back.
 It all depends on how the skirt fits - my self-made necktie skirt (for Mundania) was going to have a front zip.
 That's what us guys are used to.
 However, when finished, it just worked/fit better to zip it at the hip - so that's how I wear it.
-Big "Spanish/Gypsy" skirts with elastic or drawstring waistbands aren't usually so critical, but something as illustrated below can matter a great deal:
+Big "Spanish/Gypsy" skirts with elastic or drawstring waistbands aren't usually so critical, but something as illustrated below can matter a great deal as it is unequal length between front and back:

 Walking in a Large Skirt